polkadot-developers/knowledgebase/current/getting-started/glossary.md

 ## Dispatch

-The execution of a function with a pre-defined set of arguments.
+The execution of a function with a predefined set of arguments.
 In the context of the SRML, this refers specifically to the "runtime dispatch" system, a means of taking some pure data (the type is known as `Call` by convention) and interpreting it in order to call a published function in a runtime module with some arguments.
-Such published functions take one additional parameter known as `origin` allowing the function to securely determine the provenance of its execution.
+Such published functions take one additional parameter known as `origin` allows the function to securely determine the provenance of its execution.

 ---